-One of the most famous examples from this era is the fact that they would shave a messenger’s head, tattoo a secret message into his scalp, and then send the messenger to his destination after his hair had grown back.
+One of the most famous examples from this era is that they would shave a messenger’s head, tattoo a secret message into his scalp, and then send the messenger to his destination after his hair had grown back.

-Replace tabs with the character "1"
+Replace tabs with the character 1.

-Replace newlines with the character "0"
+Replace newlines with the character 0.

-The victim may have simply downloaded an infected version of jQuery from an untrusted source or have some other kind of vulnerability in the application, or their servers, that would allow an attacker to modify an existing script.
+The victim may have simply downloaded an infected version of jQuery from an untrusted source or have some other kind of vulnerability in the application or their servers that would allow an attacker to modify an existing script.
 However, these are only a few possibilities among many others.

 This is where the attackers used another simple but effective trick.
 Using a combination of a decoy URL that resembles a typical Facebook CDN endpoint, and an array of numbers representing specific indexes, the attackers can pick characters from the decoy URL to construct the real malicious URL.

 Every time there is a change in the value of these elements, both the identifier and the value of the element will be temporarily saved in a “localStorage” item.

-The attackers chose to create 2 additional event listeners on the “window” object.
+The attackers chose to create two additional event listeners on the “window” object.
 These listeners, triggered by “DOMContentLoaded” and “beforeunload” events, would exfiltrate the data every time the page had finished loading its content or the user decided to leave.

-At this point, the script would grab the saved data from the “localStorage” and perform a sequence of transformations.
-It encodes data as “base64”, reverses it and converts it into a string of tabs and newlines according to its binary representation.
+At this point, the script would grab the saved data from “localStorage” and perform a sequence of transformations.
+It encodes data as “base64”, reverses it, and converts it into a string of tabs and newlines according to its binary representation.
 The binary data is then used to create a new Blob object that is appended to a “FormData” object.

 Finally, the script executes a “POST” request using “fetch” and sends the “FormData” object containing all the stolen information to a URL controlled by the attackers.
-When this is completed, the attackers remove the “localStorage” item they have been using to store the information, cleaning any traces of their operation.
+When this is completed, the attackers remove the “localStorage” item they have been using to store the information, cleaning up any traces of their operation.

-If you own an e-commerce website, make sure to keep your software updated, try to leverage the best security practices available and, if it suits your needs, try to adopt a solution for client-side in-depth protection, like Jscrambler.
+If you own an e-commerce website, make sure to keep your software updated, try to leverage the best security practices available, and, if it suits your needs, try to adopt a solution for client-side in-depth protection.